 If you’ve been responsible for recruitment at any level, then you’ll already know that it’s a complex job at the best of times and there are many challenges to hiring great talent, regardless of the sector you serve.
 However, social care more challenges than most, especially when it comes to sourcing and selecting great Care Workers.

-Hiring the right people with the right values is vital to the success of your company and if you haven’t worked this out already, then I’m guessing you’re either experiencing high staff turn-over, being crippled by extortionate recruitment agency fees or you’re struggling to grow your company, with the latter usually applying more to Domiciliary Care and Home Care providers.
+Hiring the right people with the right values is vital to the success of your company and if you haven’t worked this out already, then I’m guessing you’re either experiencing high staff turnover, being crippled by extortionate recruitment agency fees or you’re struggling to grow your company, with the latter usually applying more to Domiciliary Care and Home Care providers.

 Gone are the days when you can put an advert in the paper and be swamped with applications.
-You can’t simply call the job centre and ask them to send you 5 people tomorrow for interview.
-The game has changed and if you don’t change your process and adapt, then you’re going to be in big trouble.
+You can’t call the jobcentre and ask them to send you 5 people tomorrow for an interview.
+If you don’t change your process and adapt, then growth will stall or agency costs will rise.

 Here are some key areas you may need to address in your current recruitment process.

 There are challenges and it’s unlikely ever to be easy, but you can make simple changes, that if implemented, will transform your recruitment.